htw-imi-showtime/showtime-website/content/ss21/master/m1-gezumi/future.md

 #### Other Stuff
+- highscore list
 #### Lessons-Learned
 <!-- TODO -->
-Considering all that there are technical limitations to the Bluetooth concept and it is not perfect for determining real time locations.
+Overall, there are technical limitations to the Bluetooth concept and it is not perfect for determining real time locations.